How does IDD therapy treatment actually work – and is it safe?

 IDD stands for Intervertebral Disc Decompression.
 In simple terms, it’s a computer-controlled, non-surgical spinal decompression treatment designed specifically for disc problems and related nerve pain (like sciatica).

-If you picture a disc like a water balloon—or, better yet, like a car tyre—it’s easy to see the problem.
-When a disc loses internal pressure, it can bulge into the space where the spinal nerves run.
-Those nerves are extremely sensitive, so compression can cause:
+If you picture a disc like a water balloon - or, better yet, like a car tyre - it’s easier to visualise it. .
+When a car tyre looses pressure it starts to bulge and its the same with a spinal disc.
+The disc loses internal pressure, it can bulge into the space where the spinal nerves run.

 • sharp, searing pain